freedomofpress/securedrop-docs/docs/admin/installation/hardware.rst

 Since SecureDrop's throughput is significantly limited by the use of Tor for all connections, there is no need to use top of the line hardware for any of the servers or the firewall.
-In our experience, relatively recent recycled Dell desktops or servers are adequate for the SecureDrop servers, and recycled ThinkPad laptops work well for the
-*Admin Workstation*/*Journalist Workstation*.

-Please note that very old laptops or desktops may not work for the workstations.
-Since the release of Tails 3.0, 32-bit computers are no longer supported.

 Additionally, we recommend against re-purposing Apple Macintosh laptops and desktops.
-Recent Apple computers, which have M-series CPUs, are completely unsupported by Tails and will not work.
+Recent Apple computers, which have M-series CPUs, are completely unsupported by Qubes OS and will not work.
 Older computers with Intel CPUs may work, but are likely to experience compatibility issues.

 If you choose to use recycled hardware, you should of course